Skip to main content

 • Update your profile and contact information

-Please be aware that this month you may experience an increase of appointment-related outreach.
-In order to serve you better we are moving to a new scheduling format which may cause some established appointment times to be slightly adjusted.
-If your appointment is affected, you will receive outreach and your appointment reminders will reflect the accurate, updated appointment time.
+This month, you may experience increased appointment-related outreach.
+We’re moving to a new scheduling format, and some appointment times may be slightly adjusted.
+If affected, you’ll be contacted and your reminders will reflect the updated time.

 Men aged 15–65 are less likely than women to seek preventive care services—often missing important recommended screenings.
-A good first step toward better health is to obtain a primary care provider who will review medical, surgical, and family history and recommend age- and risk-appropriate health screenings.
-Establishing a baseline can be useful for continued health monitoring as you age, or as more acute health concerns arise.
-All these discussions can be part of a yearly preventive care visit.
+A good first step toward better health is to obtain a primary care provider who will recommend age- and risk-appropriate health screenings.
+These can be discussed during your yearly preventive visit.

 A list of recommended adult vaccinations is available from the Centers for Disease Control.
 To learn more about taking charge of your health visit our Men’s Health and Wellness webpage.